violettapalto/ads-project/README.md

 - `Ab2` This interface provides a factory pattern for creating the remaining interfaces.

-- `AuDHashSetThis` interface specifies a simplified hashtable.
+- `AuDHashSet` This interface specifies a simplified hashtable.

-- `AuDQueueThis` interface specifies a simplified FIFO or LIFO queue.
+- `AuDQueue` This interface specifies a simplified FIFO or LIFO queue.

-- `AuDTreeSetThis` interface specifies the data structure of a sorted tree.
+- `AuDTreeSet` This interface specifies the data structure of a sorted tree.

 The points distribution is as follows: 4 points for the hashtable, 4 points for the implementation of the queue, and 7 points for the implementation of the sorted tree.